trapexit/mergerfs/README.md

 * Due to previously mentioned issues its generally best to set **category** wide policies rather than individual **func**'s.
 This will help limit the confusion of tools such as [rsync](http://linux.die.net/man/1/rsync).

 # KNOWN ISSUES / BUGS

+#### rtorrent fails with ENODEV (No such device)

+Be sure to turn off `direct_io`. rtorrent and some other applications use [mmap](http://linux.die.net/man/2/mmap) to read and write to files and offer no failback to traditional methods.
+FUSE does not currently support mmap while using `direct_io`.
+There will be a performance penalty on writes with `direct_io` off but it's the only way to get such applications to work.

 #### Trashing files occasionally fails